- The BACB® examinations are only offered to individuals who are seeking BACB certification or continuing education, and for no other purpose.

 - Candidates will be notified of their results within 45 days of the last examination date, via their online Certificant Gateway accounts.

-- Every BACB examination undergoes psychometric statistical equating to assure that scores on different examinations are adjusted for differing levels of difficulty.
-Therefore, the actual number correct score for each examination may vary depending on the form and level of difficulty of the examination.
-Thus, because the passing score may vary from one examination to another, passing candidates receive only notice that they have passed the examination and no score is provided.
+- Every BACB examination undergoes psychometric statistical equating to assure that scores on different examination forms are adjusted for differing levels of difficulty.
+Therefore, the actual number of correctly answered items required to pass each examination form may vary depending on the level of difficulty of that examination form.
+Thus, because the passing score may vary from one examination form to another, passing candidates receive only notice that they have passed the examination and no score is provided.

 - Candidates who do not pass the examination are provided with percentages of correctly answered items and total number of items in primary content areas.
 Exam content may not be appealed.